-- 1) This Letter of Understanding is reached in relation to the unique circumstances of the phased return to campus following the easing of COVID-19 pandemic-related restrictions and is without prejudice and without precedent to any and all future matters between the parties.
-For greater clarity, neither party shall seek to rely upon any term of this Letter of Understanding or any practice arising from the implementation of this Letter of Understanding in any other matter between the parties with respect to the interpretation of any collective agreement provision. - 2) In light of the evolving circumstances related to the safe and healthy phased return to campus following the easing of COVID-19 pandemic-related restrictions a joint committee of up to six (6) representatives from both the Union's Executive and the Employer will meet in the monthly following the signing of this agreement, and will be scheduled to meet monthly over the Summer 2021 and Fall 2021 term to discuss the with the purpose of engaging in discussions related to the phased return to campus. - 3) Employees who require medical and/or family status accommodation relating to the phased return to campus may seek accommodation in accordance with university processes (https://fr.info.yorku.ca/cupe-3903/) supported by the Employee Well-Being Office. - 4) In order for CUPE 3903 to assist employees in the CUPE 3903 bargaining units with a safe return to work in the context of COVID-19, including those employees who require medical and/or family status accommodation, the Employer agrees to pay the union by August 15, 2021, the equivalent of the salary of one course director. - 5) Nothing herein displaces any rights or responsibilities under the Occupational Health and Safety Act.
+- Up to six (6) representatives from both the Union's Executive and the Employer, will meet in the month following the signing of this agreement, and will be scheduled to meet monthly over the Summer 2021 and Fall 2021 term with the purpose of engaging in discussions related to the phased return to campus. - Employees who require medical and/or family status accommodation relating to the phased return to campus may seek accommodation in accordance with university processes (https://fr.info.yorku.ca/cupe-3903/) supported by the Employee Well-Being Office. - 3) In order for CUPE 3903 to assist employees in the CUPE 3903 bargaining units with a safe return to work in the context of COVID-19, including those employees who require medical and/or family status accommodation, the Employer agrees to pay the union by August 15, 2021, the equivalent of the salary of one course director.